 Nantais and Schellenberg (1999) showed that if participants liked the music they were listening to (regardless of composer) then they performed better on the same spatial-temporal task used in the Rauscher et al., (1993) study than if they didn’t like the music.
 This could be caused by an increased level of arousal as a result of listening to preferred music.
 This musical preference result was replicated by Perham and Withey (2012) when participants performed better on a similar spatial-temporal task when listening to liked music than when listening to disliked music.

-Studies exploring the preference effect on other cognitive tasks, however, have found conflicting results.
-In a reading task, music preference had no effect on reading comprehension performance (Perham & Currie, 2014).
+The question of whether music preference affects performance remains unsettled.
+Studies exploring the preference effect on other cognitive tasks have found results that conflict with those of Nantais…….
+In one recent study by…., music preference had no effect on reading comprehension performance in a reading task (Perham & Currie, 2014).
 Instead, performance was mediated by the presence of lyrics as participants performed worse when lyrics were present in the music.
 The effects of lyric presence will be discussed further in the following section.
 When investigating the effect of music preference on serial recall, the ability to store and recall a list of items, one study showed that both liked and disliked music resulted in worse performance on the task than when it was performed in silence but the two music conditions did not differ from each other (Perham & Vizard, 2011).
 Another study replicated the first result (both liked and disliked music produced worse performance than silence), but in this study liked music resulted in worse performance than disliked music (Perham & Sykora, 2012).
 The conflicting results from these studies could be due to how the music used in each study was chosen.
 In the 2011 study, participants provided their own liked music, but in the 2012 study both liked and disliked songs were provided by the researcher.
 The differences could be a result of different moods or arousal levels induced by the songs that were chosen by the individual and the songs chosen by the researcher.
 By choosing both of the songs, the researchers were able to ensure the largest difference between the liked and disliked music conditions.

 Music preference does have an effect on cognitive task performance, but it seems that the effect is largely dependent on the type of task.
 For example, serial recall is disrupted regardless of music preference (Perham & Sykora, 2012; Perham & Vizard, 2011), spatial rotation task performance improves with preferred music (Perham & Withey, 2012), and reading comprehension is disrupted by the presence of lyrics regardless of preference (Perham & Currie, 2014).
 Although the results are inconsistent across tasks, different characteristics of music may affect different types of cognitive processes.
 For example, people who prefer to perform spatial tasks while listening to music may benefit from an optimal arousal level induced by preferred music while students who listen to music while studying may find that music with lyrics worsens their ability to understand written materials.
 Applying these results to background music played in real-world situations, like factories where workers perform spatial tasks in assembly lines or student study spaces where written materials are prevalent, may assist (or at least interfere less) with task performance.